Higher School Certificate illness/misadventure applications – procedures for lodging an application

 Principals should provide the application forms to students on request and should make every attempt to explain the procedures.
 Principals should not dissuade students from lodging applications.

-All illness/misadventure applications relating to written examinations are to be lodged within one week of the student's last exam, and no later than the date of the last HSC examination.
+All illness/misadventure applications relating to written examinations are to be lodged within one week of the student's last examination, and no later than the date of the last HSC examination.
 Those relating to Higher School Certificate oral and practical examinations must be submitted within one week of the examination or submission date.

 Applications submitted after the closing date will be considered only in exceptional cases.